zognin/tp/docs/UserGuide.md

 #### 4.7.2 Viewing top 10 most frequent clients
 * Your top 10 most frequent clients, who made the highest number of orders will be shown in a pie chart.
-* To rank the frequency of clients, compare the number of orders each client made. <br>
+* We rank the frequency of clients by compare the number of orders each client made. <br>
-  (e.g. Compare this sequence of orders: Amy ordered Chicken Rice x2, Bob ordered Fried Rice x4 and then Amy ordered Chicken Rice x1. <br>
+  (e.g. Compare this sequence of orders: Amy ordered 'Chicken Rice x 2', Bob ordered 'Fried Rice x 4' and then Amy ordered 'Chicken Rice x 1'. <br>
   Amy is a more frequent client as she made more orders than Bob, regardless of the `ORDER_QUANTITY` for each order.)
 * Ties are broken arbitrarily i.e. If there are multiple clients with the same number of orders, 10 random clients will be displayed.